jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 ```

 Next, verify that all of the kubernetes objects have been created, this would include a kubernetes deployment object, a pod object and a secret object.
 If using advanced settings (see below), you may also have a services object.
+If you have proper networking configured to the Internet and have used the proper Thousan Eye account token, you should see the agent appear in your dashboard.

 ```
 [root@kubemaster ~]# kubectl get deployments.apps